 Trucks of all types and sizes are common on Tennessee highways.
 Considering their massive size and weight, it is no surprise that countless preventable accidents involving these commercial vehicles occur in our state each year.
 If you or someone you love has been involved in a truck collision, you may have a claim for damages against the driver or trucking company.
-The tenacious big rig crash lawyers at Freeman & Fuson are dedicated to serving victims in Nashville and the surrounding communities who have been hurt because someone else acted carelessly.
+The tenacious Nashville truck accident lawyers at Freeman & Fuson are dedicated to serving victims who have been hurt because someone else acted carelessly.
 With over 25 years of combined experience, attorneys Mark Freeman and Joseph Fuson form a legal team skilled in resolving these complex cases.
 We are committed to getting to know our clients on a personal level and fighting for their rights in settlement negotiations and, if needed, in court.Hold a Negligent Driver or Trucking Company Liable for Your Injuries

 As with all Tennessee drivers, truckers are required to act with reasonable care while transporting their cargo.
 This means that they need to take as many precautions as the ordinary person would take in a similar situation to avoid posing foreseeable risks of harm to others.
 The duty of care also requires truckers to obey the numerous regulations that govern their industry.

 A negligence claim may arise if a big rig driver violates this duty with a careless action, usually called a breach.
 For instance, a trucker might breach his or her obligation to drive carefully by failing to properly operate brakes, swinging too wide on a turn, or getting behind the wheel in an exhausted or intoxicated condition.
 The trucking company also might violate its duty of care by actions such as failing to adequately train its drivers or encouraging them to overload their vehicles in excess of the weight limits imposed by federal regulations.
 A truck accident attorney at our Nashville firm can hold a trucking company accountable for this misconduct.